mtychyna/numbers-pdr-legal/index.md

 Publication date: September 11, 2024
 ### General Provisions
 Policy - current Privacy Policy

 Application - NumbersPDR application, made for Android operating system.

 Developer - the private person, created and distributed Application.
 ### User data
 Application do NOT collect any User data.
 ### Permissions
 The only Application permission for Internet usage.
-Its required to show PrivacyPolicy inside the Application.
+It is required to show PrivacyPolicy inside the Application.
 ### Data transfer
 No data transmission at all.
 ### Developer